AudunnElvarsson/AudunnElvarsson/README.md

 ## Hi there 👋

+I am a PhD student at Chalmers University of Technology in Gothenburg, Sweden

+My research interests mainly lie in using photoelectron spectroscopy techniques to understand interphases in batteries

 <!--
 **AudunnElvarsson/AudunnElvarsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.